How to align content to the buyer’s journey

 5 Content ideas to address: “How do I fix my problem?”

 Middle of the funnel (Nurture & Qualify)

-When a buyer is thinking “How do I fix my problem”, they are typically looking for tactical information that allows them to move forward and immediately solve that problem.
+When a buyer is thinking “How do I fix my problem”, they’re usually looking for tactical information that allows them to move forward and immediately solve that problem.

-As a content creator, the objective of your content is not only to answer this question, but to build deeper trust between you and your reader in the process.
-Your content at this stage should be a natural stepping stone from TOFU content in that it helps people who have identified their specific problem gain more information that can show them how to solve their problem.
-It should provide more in-depth information in comparison to TOFU content and should complement BOFU content without being explicitly sales-forward.
+As a content creator, the objective of your content is not only to answer this question, but to build deeper trust between you and your reader.
+Your content at this stage should be a natural stepping stone from TOFU content in that it helps people who have identified their specific problem to gain more information that can show them how to solve it.
+It should provide more in-depth information in comparison to TOFU content and it should complement BOFU content without being explicitly sales-forward.